2020/21 Conestoga College

 Counselling Services and mental health supports

 Medical Care Clinic is available to all Conestoga students.
-Remote appointments are available during the campus closure.
 Visit our webpage for more information on services and how to book an appointment.

-The cost of appointments with our doctors and other health professionals are covered by OHIP or other medical insurance.
+The cost of appointments with our doctors and other health professionals is covered by OHIP or other medical insurance.
 You will need to provide proof of insurance for your appointment.
-For more information on student health insurance please
+For more information on student health insurance, please contact CSI.

 Conestoga's Career Portal

-Career Portal to find the advising schedule at your campus and to book an appointment online.
-You can search hundreds of job postings, register for employer events and job/career fairs, and access helpful career and employment resources.
+Visit the Career Portal to search hundreds of job postings, register for employer events and job and career fairs, and access helpful career and employment resources.

 For more information we invite you to contact the Co-op Advisor for your program: